alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 **Discussion:**
  - Lexical meaning: Ox (certain).
  - Ox shape: found one (easy).
- - Paleo Hebrew letter shape: found one (easy).
+ - Paleo-Hebrew letter shape: found one (easy).
  - Ktav Ashuri (Assyrian script) letter shape: found one (easy).

 Instead of following the horizon to the Milky Way on the right, this letter is touching the Milky Way above.